 Involve the public, circulated and take feedback

 Habitat is fragile.
-Concerned about the amount of traffic on the trails.
-Bob Lajoile
+Doug described “huge concerns” about the amount of traffic on the trails because wildlife can’t stand the degree of disturbance that would result.
+He feels that no one should encroach on habitats during the winter months.

+.
+Bob Lajoie

 1) Hunted Andrews land for many years.
 Concerned about the deer yards and wintering for deers.
 He wants to see people in the woods to enjoy it, but not too many.
 Be balanced in the approach.

-Marcy Harding - People lose track that there is a conservation easement.
-The foundation for everything that happens is based on this document.
-Keep it in mind that it needs to be in line with easement.
-Is the trail design in line with the easement from VLT.
+Marcy Harding - People lose track that there is a conservation easement, which is the foundation for everything that happens is based on this document.
+Keep in mind that the trail design needs to be in line with easement.
+Is the trail design in line with the easement from VLT?
+Were the consultants directed to come up with a plan consistent with the Management Plan?
+If not, the Committee needs to ask why the Plan wasn’t followed.

-Brad Elliot - Is this process of revision management plan public?
+Brad Elliott – Feels that Marcy’s question should have been answered.
+Is this process of revising management plan public?
 When will the public see it?
 Will we only have one week to view it before making a comment?

-Discovered some rare plants on his walk last week.
+Ellen stated that the changes to the Management Plan, beyond the new trail map, would be minimal, and mostly to punctuation and style.
+“Numbers will remain intact.”
+There are updates needed to accommodate the Abenaki rights proposal and a tree stand policy.
+She questioned the value of the Education section as a plan.
+Marcy noted that the ACF’s educational resources are among those the easement requires to be conserved, and suggested that if more the Education section needs to be more concrete it should be revised, not eliminated.

+Brad noted that earlier in the month he was in the ACF with two expert botanists when they discovered a rare plant – the broad beech fern – growing on the flagged and supposedly vetted path for the “Middle Connector” trail.
+Brad feels this raises the question if the expert ecologists were given enough time to assess the proposed routes per the Management Plan requirement.

 E: Proposal for Indigenous Land Use Rights & Land Acknowledgement ** (20 min)